martin-prillard/shavadoop/README.md

 ## How to use Shavadoop <h3>

-* clone the project with git
+1. clone the project with git
-* edit the config.properties file (included in the src root directory)
+2. edit the config.properties file (included in the src root directory)
-* generate the jar file with your favorite IDE (or use the terminal like a boss)
+3. generate the jar file with your favorite IDE (or use the terminal like a boss)
-* from the terminal, execute the jar
+4. from the terminal, execute the jar
-* have a coffee (or not)
+5. have a coffee (or not)
-* Enjoy the result.
+6. enjoy the result.
 You can use the command : TODO

 ## To the future <h3>